yanhui-k/AnnoSmk/README.md

 Note: All RNA-Seq data should be stored in a folder named base name (freely named, and will be used in the command).

 The FASTA of protein evidence is also required to improve annotation accuracy.
-You can download homologous protein sequence from the website [uniprot](https://www.uniprot.org/), and merge them into a FASTA format file and provide it to annotation_smk.
+You can download homologous protein sequence from the website [uniprot](https://www.uniprot.org/), and merge them into a FASTA format file and provide it to AnnoSmk.

-### Running annotation with the "annotation_smk.sh" script
+### Running AnnoSmk

-Frist, you need to add executable permission to the "annotation_smk.sh" script and activate the snakemake environment:
+Frist, you need to add executable permission to the "AnnoSmk" script and activate the snakemake environment:

 ```bash
 $ conda activate annotation